turkraft/springfilter/README.md

 # Spring Filter

 You need a way to dynamically filter entities without any effort?
 Just add me to your `pom.xml`.
 Your API will gain a full featured search functionality.
 You don't work with APIs?
 No problem, you may still not want to mess with SQL, JPA predicates, security, and all of that I guess.
+From a technical point of view, I try to compile a simple syntax to JPA predicates.

 ## Example
 */search?filter=* (brand.name **:** 'audi' **or** brand.name : 'land rover') **and** (year **>** 2018 **or** km **<** 50000) and color **:** 'white' **and** accidents **is empty**